 Non-admitted patients

 Every year many Australians receive services as an outpatient in non-admitted patient clinics.
 These services are often associated with an emergency or admitted patient episode for which diagnostic or follow-up care is required without needing the person to be admitted to hospital.
-The types of care they receive include consultations with specialist medical practitioners, the provision of diagnostic or other procedures, and allied health or clinical nurse specialist services.
+The types of care provided include consultations with specialist medical practitioners, the provision of diagnostic or other procedures, and allied health or clinical nurse specialist services.

 Explore more details on the care provided to non-admitted patients via the links at the bottom of the page.